Phase Optics

 Broadband Optical Coating

-• Reflectivity Trade-off: While BBAR coatings offer excellent performance over a wide range of wavelengths, they may not achieve the same low reflectivity levels as coatings optimized for a single wavelength.
+While BBAR coatings offer excellent performance across a wide range of wavelengths, they may not achieve the same ultra-low reflectivity levels as coatings designed for a single wavelength.
+However, they are especially useful in laser systems with multiple-harmonic generation, where reducing reflections at each generated wavelength is essential.

-In summary, BBAR coatings are a valuable tool for enhancing the performance of optical systems that require efficient light transmission across a broad spectrum of wavelengths.
-Their versatility and effectiveness make them indispensable in various applications, from laser systems to imaging optics.
+In summary, BBAR coatings play a vital role in optimising optical system performance, ensuring efficient light transmission across a broad spectrum.
+Their versatility and effectiveness make them indispensable for applications ranging from advanced laser systems to precision imaging optics.

 Broadband coated windows